Saint-Lô: Rail

 The Gare de Saint-Lô is served by TER trains on the Caen – Rennes railway line.
 It is in the majority of services for travellers in the direction of Caen via Lison or in the direction of Coutances.
 A few trains, two daily return trips, serve as far as Rennes via Avranches.

 Following the electrification of the section of railway between Lison and Saint-Lô during 2006, the SNCF and local communities experienced a direct Intercités service (without change of train) to the Gare Saint-Lazare in Paris for two years, between December 2008 and December 2010.
-This service was not sustained due to a lack a sufficient number of passengers.
+This service was not sustained due to a lack of sufficient number of passengers.
 There is also the disused former industrial line to Condé-sur-Vire.
 The section between Gourfaleur and Condé-sur-Vire, adjacent to the towpath along the Vire, is used by the Vélorail [rail cycle] of the Vire valley since 2007.